 ALSO CONSIDERING that radios do exist that could, with software modifications, transmit and receive ASM on alternate channels using GMSK modulation identical to AIS;

-CONCLUDES that A transition from current use of ASM which utilize AIS GMSK modulation on alternate channels to future design use of ASM will be required; and
+CONCLUDES that A transition from the current use of ASM which utilize AIS GMSK modulation on alternate channels to a future design use of ASM will be required; and

-RECOMMENDS IALA members consider, that if equipment is being developed to support communication of ASM on the new ASM frequencies, during the period before formal approval of the VDES solution (I-e- the period between the approval to use of these frequencies at WRC15 and issue of the ITU recommendation for VDES) that equipment software should constrain its operation, to require a software update to further its operation, when an ITU recommendation for VDES enters into force.
+RECOMMENDS IALA members consider, that if equipment is being developed and licensed to support communication of ASM on additional ASM frequencies, in the iterim period before formal approval of the VDES recommendation (I-e- the period between the approval to use of these frequencies at WRC15 and issue of the ITU recommendation for VDES) that such equipment should be required to constrain its operation, to require a software update to further its operation, when an ITU recommendation for VDES enters into force.[do we need to (can we) specify an expiry date?] and take into account the considerations in ANNEX B.

 .